decorative image for blog comparing php and javascript

 PHP Development

-Comparing PHP vs. JavaScript, while a commonly posed comparison, isn't the 1:1 comparison many think it is.
+Comparing PHP vs. JavaScript, while a commonly posed comparison, isn't the one-to-one comparison many think it is.
 In fact, PHP and JavaScript are a frequent pairing for web applications.

 While there are cases where JavaScript can be used in back-end applications, and PHP can be used in front-end applications, for the sake of brevity, we’ll be comparing and discussing from the point of view of back-end PHP and front-end JavaScript only.
 (Node and back-end JavaScript exist, but that comparison deserves its own article.)